Topography: Etymology

 Detailed military surveys in Britain (beginning in the late eighteenth century) were called Ordnance Surveys, and this term was used into the 20th century as generic for topographic surveys and maps.
-The earliest scientific surveys in France were called the Cassini maps after the family who produced them over four generations.
+The earliest scientific surveys in France were the Cassini maps after the family who produced them over four generations.
 The term "topographic surveys" appears to be American in origin.
-The earliest detailed surveys in the United States were made by the "Topographical Bureau of the Army," formed during the War of 1812, which became the Corps of Topographical Engineers in 1838.
-After the work of national mapping was assumed by the U.S. Geological Survey in 1878, the term topographical remained as a general term for detailed surveys and mapping programs, and has been adopted by most other nations as standard.
+The earliest detailed surveys in the United States were made by the "Topographical Bureau of the Army", formed during the War of 1812, which became the Corps of Topographical Engineers in 1838.
+After the work of national mapping was assumed by the United States Geological Survey in 1878, the term topographical remained as a general term for detailed surveys and mapping programs, and has been adopted by most other nations as standard.

 In the 20th century, the term topography started to be used to describe surface description in other fields where mapping in a broader sense is used, particularly in medical fields such as neurology.